-He is sleeping. ls he sleeping?
+He is (sleeping).
+Is he sleeping?

-l can speak Xhosa.
+I can speak Xhosa.

 They are reading.

 They have eaten.

 We must do our homework.

 We should walk home.

 They will eat at school.

 We are working late.

 She was waiting at home.

 They were playing soccer.

 He has left for school.

 They have decided to go to the beach.